CME Group chairman defends grain-rule change in trial

-Traders who work in the open-outcry futures pits on the Chicago Board of Trade’s 140-year-old agricultural trading floor sued CME, which owns the CBOT, in June 2012 to halt settlement rules that factored in electronic transactions, saying the change would kill their business.
+Duffy took the stand in the trial over a lawsuit filed by traders who work in the open-outcry futures pits on the Chicago Board of Trade’s 140-year-old agricultural trading floor.
+They sued CME, which owns the CBOT, in June 2012 to halt settlement rules that factored in electronic transactions, saying the change would kill their business.

 Traders argue that CME failed to hold a required vote to approve the change among certain holders of CBOT memberships.
 CME, the largest U.S. futures market operator, says it did not need to take a vote.